Tag: sharpen

 “Iron sharpens iron and one person sharpens another.”—Proverbs 27:17

-is not a program, nor is it a class.
+Discipleship is not a program, nor is it a class.
 It is a lifestyle.
-If we are not careful, Sunday School, Groups, Youth Group, Children’s Church, even Sunday Service become mere flattery of our wordly wants and desires, rather than discipleship.
+If we are not careful, Sunday School, Groups, Youth Group, Children’s Church, even Sunday Service become mere flattery of our wants and desires, rather than discipleship.

-If you aren’t being challenged by God’s and Spirit during or as a result of these (even as the ), then it is all empty.
+If you aren’t being challenged by God’s Word and during or as a result of these (even as the ), then it is all empty.
 Will the challenge always occur?
 No. If it rarely or never occurs, that is the “best” indicator.

 The problem is that we often just want easy, even at Church.
 Church, sadly, isn’t meant to be easy.
-Church, as , is meant to be transforming.
+Church, as framily, is meant to be transforming.
 Transformation can often be painful or uncomfortable.

-In Isaiah, we read the consequences of flattery and (pointless/false) positive words, and it isn’t pretty.
-Paul challenged the Thessalonians to listen for the Gospel, rather than be flattered by the speakers trying to turn them away from the Gospel and probably against Paul himself.
+In Isaiah, we read the consequences of flattery and (pointless/false) positive words, and it isn’t pretty. challenged the Thessalonians to listen for the Gospel, rather than be flattered by the speakers trying to turn them away from the Gospel and probably against Paul himself.

 The hard part for our egos is that we often want people to be nice when we need them to be kind.
 What’s the difference?
 Think of someone standing on the railing of a tall skyscraper with a strong wind.
 Nice: “be careful.”
 Kind: pull them back, even if it hurts them.
 One is passive (doormat).
 One is life.
 In a true discipleship relationship, we need kind people, and we need to be authentic.
 That is scary.